ManolacheG/daily_quick_crossword_browser_test_automation/README.md

 17. Click "OK" for the "Edit Variables" window
 18. Click "Apply" then "OK" for the "System Properties" window

-**Confirm that the operation was performed successfully** by opening a new terminal and executing the command chromedriver --version
+**Confirm that the operation was performed successfully by opening a new terminal and executing the command: chromedriver --version**

 # Execution of the Automated Test Script